yingkitw/minimal-agentic/README.md

 it is about breakdown the goal into smaller pieces of task, that help to approach a big goal.

-## Test Cases

-### 1) 9.11 bigger than 9.8

-it show case LLM not good on math, so it is not a reliable approach on math question.

-### 2) how many R in straberry.

-it show case LLM not good on counting.

-### 3) how many prime number within 10000.

-you cant ride on LLM to do this kind of math works.

-### 4) when is the time now.

-it show case LLM not have the latest information of the world, so it need to employ other tools to get those information.

 ## Environments

 the lab will base on the [IBM watsonx.ai](http://watsonx.ai) and [IBM Granite 3 Model](https://www.ibm.com/new/ibm-granite-3-0-open-state-of-the-art-enterprise-models)